Stonygeist123/Delta/README.md

 ## 📁 File Extensions

-Delta currently does not use a specific file extension, but support for file-based scripts is planned.
+Delta currently does not use a specific file extension, but an extension for Visual Studio Code will be added for a ".detla" extension.

 ---